Architecture

 See also

-The dsviper runtime exposes change notifications through the CommitStoreNotifying protocol — a plain Python interface with methods like notify_state_did_change() and notify_database_did_open().
-For Qt to consume these notifications, they must become Qt Signals.
+The dsviper runtime emits change notifications through the CommitStoreNotifying protocol.
+For Qt to consume them, they must become Qt Signals.

 DSCommitStoreNotifier is the adapter that bridges the two worlds.
 It is a QObject whose signals mirror the protocol’s notification methods one-for-one: